kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 # Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
-SDon't expect the auto thermostat mode option to be available in Leonardos, Esplora nor Yún, for examples so that those boards can have calibrated KY-013 with DHT capability with this version.
+Don't expect the auto thermostat mode option to be available in Leonardos, Esplora nor Yún, for examples so that those boards can have calibrated KY-013 with DHT capability with this version.
 At some point in future enhancements, I foresee a time when the sketch will require the board to have at least 64K flash size.